-Consistent with section 15126.4(a), lead agencies shall consider feasible means, supported by substantial evidence and subject to monitoring or reporting, of mitigating the significant effects of greenhouse gas emissions.
-Measures to mitigate the significant effects of greenhouse gas emissions may include, among others:
+Consistent with section 15126.4(a), lead agencies shall consider feasible means of mitigating greenhouse gas emissions that may include, but not be limited to:

-- (1) Measures in an existing plan or mitigation program for the reduction of emissions that are required as part of the lead agency's decision; - (2) Reductions in emissions resulting from a project through implementation of project features, project design, or other measures, such as those described in Appendix F; - (3) Off-site measures, including offsets that are not otherwise required, to mitigate a project's emissions; - (4) Measures that sequester greenhouse gases; - (5) In the case of the adoption of a plan, such as a general plan, long range development plan, or plans for the reduction of greenhouse gas emissions, mitigation may include the identification of specific measures that may be implemented on a project-by-project basis.
+(1) Measures in an existing plan or mitigation program for the reduction of emissions that are required as part of the lead agency's decision;

+(2) Reductions in emissions resulting from a project through implementation of project features, project design, or other measures, such as those described in Appendix F;

+(3) Off-site measures, including offsets, to mitigate a project's emissions;

+(4) Measures that sequester greenhouse gases; and

+(5) In the case of the adoption of a plan, such as a general plan, long range development plan, or greenhouse gas reduction plan, mitigation may include the identification of specific measures that may be implemented on a project-by-project basis.
 Mitigation may also include the incorporation of specific measures or policies found in an adopted ordinance or regulation that reduces the cumulative effect of emissions.

 Note: Authority: Sections 21083, 21083.05, Public Resources Code.
 Reference: Sections 5020.5, 21002, 21003, 21083.05, 21100 and 21084.1, Public Resources Code; Citizens of Goleta Valley v.
 Board of Supervisors, (1990) 52 Cal.3d 553; Laurel Heights Improvement Association v.
 Regents of the University of California, (1988) 47 Cal.3d 376; Gentry v.
 City of Murrieta (1995) 36 Cal.App.4th 1359; Laurel Heights Improvement Association v.
 Regents of the University of California (1993) 6 Cal.4th 1112; and Sacramento Old City Assn. v.
 City Council of Sacramento (1991) 229 Cal.App.3d 1011; San Franciscans Upholding the Downtown Plan v.
 City & Co. of San Francisco (2002) 102 Cal.App.4th 656; Ass'n of Irritated Residents v.
 County of Madera (2003) 107 Cal.App.4th 1383; Environmental Council of Sacramento v.
-City of Sacramento (2006) 142 Cal.App.4th 1018.
+City of Sacramento (2006) 147 Cal.App.4th 1018.

-Chapter 3.
+Title 14.
+Natural Resources Division 6.
+Resources Agency Chapter 3.
 Guidelines for Implementation of the California Environmental Quality Act Article 9.
 Contents of Environmental Impact Reports